-In this interview, Chris Watkins, VP of Client Success and Experience at OpenEdge, talks in building out a client experience based on a simple and guided perspective.
+In this interview, Chris Watkins, VP of Client Success and Experience at OpenEdge, talks about building a client experience based on a simple and guided perspective.
 He believes ‘customer experience is the heart of the business, and should guide all business decisions.’

-Watkins started his career in market research at a few smaller companies, eventually working for the largest customer satisfaction firm, where he has implemented and developed an engagement model for some of the largest enterprise businesses in the country.
+Watkins started his market research career at a few smaller companies, eventually working for the largest customer satisfaction firm.
+He has implemented and developed an engagement model for some of the country’s largest enterprise businesses.

-“What I like about this role,” Watkins says, “it allows you to take one step further than just creating happy clients, it creates successful clients.”
-This happens in part because this role requires a high level of participation amongst other teams, and you can see how each of these teams work at a broader level to deliver a differentiated experience for all clients.”
+“What I like about this role,” Watkins says, “it allows you to take one step further than just creating happy clients.
+It creates successful clients.”
+It happens in part because this role requires a high level of participation amongst other teams, and you can see how each of these teams work at a broader level to deliver a differentiated experience for all clients.”

 The question is – where is this value interlocked?
-Watkins pointed out, “this value is embedded in the service rendered and maintained across the customer’s entire journey”.
-“In my perspective,” Watkins added, “if you don’t have the value component worked out or established first, it becomes very hard to make the customer experience come to life.
+Watkins pointed out, “this value is embedded in the service rendered and maintained across the customer’s entire journey.”
+“In my perspective,” Watkins added, “if you don’t have the value component worked out or established first, it becomes tough to make the customer experience come to life.

 “The client experience needs to be more than just a good product or service.
 If I don’t see (as a client or customer) what that value can be in working with a company or brand, then it will be challenging for me to engage with the brand in a meaningful way – beyond normal transactional experiences.”

 Why?
-When the value isn’t clear and doesn’t continue to grow as a customer expected and believed it would, then the types of client experiences that tend to occur are nothing more than typical ‘service experiences’.
-And when that defines your brand’s relationship with clients – you create greater focus on price alone, and become very replaceable very quickly.
+When the value isn’t clear and doesn’t continue to grow as a customer expected and believed it would, then the types of client experiences that tend to occur are nothing more than typical ‘service experiences.’
+And when that defines your brand’s relationship with clients, you create a greater focus on price alone and quickly become very replaceable.

-Meaningful brand experience is not just a handoff (or extension) of a good customer service process, but rather an overall approach with business outcomes that are focused on items of critical importance to clients – things that literally make their business more successful.
+Meaningful brand experience is not just a handoff (or extension) of a fair customer service process.
+Instead, it is an overall approach with business outcomes focused on critical importance to clients – things that make their business more successful.

-Client experience drives true client success when these concepts are foundational to your business model:
+Client experience drives real client success when these concepts are foundational to your business model:

 As businesses have evolved, many have come to embrace the increasing popularity of Customer Success.
-But as Watkins points out, there are two approaches that emerged as a result.
+But as Watkins points out, two approaches emerged as a result.

 This role (or function) isn’t just about retention – but about success that drives renewal.
-It is an emerging discipline that changes the culture of the organization to be more deliberate in decision-making and customer-centricity.
+It is an emerging discipline that changes the organization’s culture to be more deliberate in decision-making and customer-centricity.
 You can easily discern if the organization got it right when:

-Watkins cautioned you can’t ‘put lipstick on a pig’ to make it look real if it wasn’t in the first place – your clients and employees will quickly see through that disguise.
-At the end of the day, an organization that commits to this approach will almost certainly stand stronger, experience improvement across all areas of the company, and will see their client’s success drive real business success because they have mastered this concept.
-It’s not always easy, but when done well the benefits are well worth the effort.
+Watkins cautioned you couldn’t ‘put lipstick on a pig’ to make it look real if it weren’t in the first place – your clients and employees would quickly see through that disguise.
+An organization that commits to this approach will almost certainly stand stronger, experience improvement across all areas of the company, and will see their client’s success drive real business success because they have mastered this concept.
+It’s not always easy, but when done well, the benefits are well worth the effort.

-Client success becomes amazing when you have the ability, skills, and opportunities to drive value into the client relationship proactively.
+Client success becomes amazing when you have the ability, skills, and opportunities to proactively drive value into the client relationship.
 Therefore, it takes an analytical approach towards retaining existing customers and a strong commitment to forging long-lasting relationships with new customers entering the company.

 Watkins discusses that within his organization, there are two primary ways OpenEdge measures the quality of the customer experience being delivered.
 Metrics are based on these two broad areas of engagement, measured through separate surveys.

-There are three key topics measured with these clients:
+There are three critical topics measured with these clients:

-This tool – while simple in nature – has helped OpenEdge to measure the impact of a wide variety of business and product changes, and they are happy to report a significant increase in how clients view the client experience being delivered.
-The open-ended feedback also gives the company the opportunity to respond within 24-48 hours to 250+ clients each month who provide information that indicates an issue can be proactively identified and resolved BEFORE it becomes a major issue.
+While simple, this tool has helped OpenEdge measure the impact of a wide variety of business and product changes.
+They are happy to report a significant increase in how clients view the client experience being delivered.
+The open-ended feedback also allows the company to respond within 24-48 hours to 250+ clients each month who provide information that indicates an issue can be proactively identified and resolved BEFORE it becomes a significant issue.

-This approach also provides the company with the ability to better understand their entire client base (not just a subset), and see how scores/sentiment change over time – a critical component for client success professionals.
+This approach also allows the company to understand better their entire client base (not just a subset) and see how scores/sentiment change over time – a critical component for client success professionals.

-2. The second measurement tool focuses on Clients who have interacted in real-time with their Installation, Tech Support or Client Care team in the current week.
-Although many of the same metrics are used to measure this kind of engagement, the company captures the sentiments and CSATs of very specific and critical interactions in almost real-time (assessing the face value of these sentiments!).
-This also gives the organization a mechanism to respond to poor experiences quickly.
+2. The second measurement tool focuses on Clients who have interacted in real-time with their Installation, Tech Support, our Client Care team in the current week.
+Although many of the same metrics measure this kind of engagement, the company captures the sentiments and CSATs of particular and critical interactions almost real-time (assessing these sentiments’ face value!).
+It also gives the organization a mechanism to respond to poor experiences quickly.

-Using this approach, Watkins notes that “as expected, we have seen post-interaction results with higher scores since customers' disposition and the immediate impact of their interaction have a huge influence on their rating.”
-The company is looking for stability in scores at the onset to ensure a consistent experience is being delivered, and then has been able to focus on score growth over time as their approaches and experiences have become better and better.
+Using this approach, Watkins notes that “as expected, we have seen post-interaction results with higher scores since customers’ disposition and the immediate impact of their interaction have a huge influence on their rating.”
+The company is looking for stability in scores at the onset to ensure a consistent experience is being delivered.
+It then has focused on score growth over time as their approaches and experiences have become better.

-“We use NPS (for a driving understanding of our client engagement delivery), however, as a precaution, we also complement it with other survey programs and especially the open-ended questions.
-Through this, we’re able to get customer feedback in the way we can use it to drive improvement.
+“We use NPS (for a driving understanding of our client engagement delivery); however, as a precaution, we also complement it with other survey programs and especially the open-ended questions.
+Through this, we’re able to get customer feedback to use it to drive improvement.

 “When we talk about client success [in our company], we take it very literally.
 Meaning, we want them to be very successful in the most meaningful ways possible.

-Watkins makes a point that the ‘homerun’ refers to having your hallmark be the delivery of consistent differentiated experiences that enable your client's success.
-He continues, “If you do that every day by doing what you do best, even in the simple situations, it sends a strong message to customers.
+Watkins points out that the ‘homerun’ refers to having your hallmark deliver consistent differentiated experiences that enable your client’s success.
+He continues, “If you do that every day by doing what you do best, even in straightforward situations, it sends a strong message to customers.

-“There are times, you’re going to miss the home run.
-But if you show up to each interaction with customers with the same mindset that you will deliver excellence, that becomes a big pathway to developing good partnerships.”
+“There are times you’re going to miss the home run.
+But if you show up to each interaction with customers with the same mindset that you will deliver excellence, that becomes a great pathway to developing good partnerships.”
 Hence, “Client success is a mindset before it’s a department.”

 Watkins says that, for each client, there’s a ‘financial’ element that can’t be ignored as well.
 There is a risk and reward for both the organization and the client when finding ways to encourage customers to continue working with your company.
-Certainly, there are lots of things an organization can do that clients would love – but they don’t make any fiscal sense (like cutting everyone’s cost in half).
-Similarly – a client has to decide if the money they pay to you is worth the outcome.
+Indeed, an organization can do lots of things that clients would love – but they don’t make any fiscal sense (like cutting everyone’s cost in half).
+Similarly, – a client has to decide if the money they pay to you is worth the outcome.

 Therefore, “client success happens if and when the customers find more value than expected in the partnership, and they achieve personal success while using your platform (or product or service) – over and over again.”